37 event social media post examples

 Give your audience an insight into your event by posting photos and videos in real-time on social media.

 Stories are a great medium for this, as they are designed for timely and less polished content.
 But that doesn’t mean you need to keep your content unbranded.
 See how FC Utrecht adds branding to their real-time Stories below.
-In addition, Stories allow you to add interactive stickers, to keep your audience engaged, such as in the NYFW Instagram example (click the image to watch the full highlight).
+In addition, Stories allow you to add interactive stickers, to keep your audience engaged, such as in the Transfermarkt Instagram example (click the image to watch the full highlight).

 You can, of course, do the same via your other social media channels, posting videos, photos and eye-catching graphics as your event unfolds.